 Sita Ram Mantra

-A Sita Ram mantra usually relates some aspect of the story of the goddess Sita and her counterpart Ram.
+There are many Sita Ram mantras.
+Some are simple repetitions of the names of Sita and Ram.
+Other mantras relate some aspect of the story of the goddess Sita, her counterpart Ram, and his loyal friend and servant Hanuman, the monkey-faced Hindu god.
 Sita is a Hindu goddess known for good character and happiness.
 She is an incarnation of Lakshmi, the goddess of wealth.
-She represents courage, dedication and purity.
-Sita goes through many trials together with her consort Ram, an incarnation of Vishnu, including exile and the kidnapping of Sita.

 Ram and Sita are sometimes viewed as symbolizing the unmanifest and the manifest minds or the pineal and pituitary glands.
 Sita and Ram are the ideal spouses.
 While Sita represents courage, dedication and purity, Ram (or Rama) represents truth, the soul and virtue.

-The Power of the Sita Ram Mantra
+Power of the Sita Ram Mantra

 The impact of vowels and consonants on the body and the mind is an amazing science.
 There appears to be a coded formula in many sacred languages that directly stimulates various systems and organs in the body.
 There are also mudras (hand positions) and body movements that correspond to each note of the scale.